Serge Osmeña: Early life

 He spent his secondary studies at the St. Clement's College in Iloilo City, Ateneo de Manila and Beaumont College in Berkshire, England.
 Although he has never obtained a university degree, he studied in various educational institutions which include University of San Carlos, University of the Philippines, Los Baños, Harvard University, and Georgetown University.

-Prior to the declaration of Martial Law in the Philippines, Osmeña held business positions including:
+Prior to Ferdinand Marcos' declaration of martial law in the Philippines, Osmeña held business positions including: